eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 - Wallet/Caller has decided for which `credential_configuration_id` - found in the offer - the request will be placed for
 - Wallet/Caller has decided which `credential_identifier` - optional attribute found in the `AuthorizedRequest` - the request will be placed for
 - Wallet/Caller has decided if a subset of the claims will be requested or all.
-- Wallet/Caller is ready to provide a suitable Proof signer for JWT or CWT proofs, if applicable
+- Wallet/Caller is ready to provide one or more suitable Proof signers for JWT proofs, if applicable

 #### Place credential request steps